bjornekelund/ICOMautomagic/README.md

 A typical usage scenario is to connect **ICOM Automagic** to the slow "Remote" CI-V port of the ICOM radio while the logger is connected to the fast USB CI-V port.
 The application also accepts a command line argument to set the serial port to be used (e.g. `$ icomautomagic COM3`\).
 This setting is remembered.

 For the application to work you need to check the "Radio" box on the "Broadcast data" tab in N1MM Logger+'s Configuration panel.
+Please also note that the application does not query the radio for settings.
+Any manual changes made using the radio's own controls are ignored.